amolmarutijadhav/my-first-adk-agent/README.md

 ## 🔧 **Development & Customization**

 ### Adding New Agents
-1. Create a new agent file (e.g., `hello_agent/math_agent.py`)
+1. Create a new agent file in the appropriate phase directory
 2. Define the agent with appropriate instructions
-3. Update the orchestrator's routing logic
+3. Update the coordinator's routing logic
 4. Restart the server: `adk web`

 ### Modifying Agent Behavior